EricGarcia1990/LOTTRY_AI/README.md

-LOTTRY AI - The First AI Agent-Run Lottery System 🎟️🤖
+LOTTRY AI - The First AI Agent-Run Lottery 🎟️🤖

-LOTTRY is the first fully AI Agent-operated lottery system, leveraging autonomous agents to create, fund, and manage user wallets seamlessly.
-By integrating Crossmint's AI Agents, LOTTRY ensures a frictionless and transparent lottery experience, improving fairness and increasing winning odds.

-🔧 How It Works

-AI Agent-Generated Wallets 🏦

-Users interact with an AI Agent that creates a non-custodial smart wallet.
-Wallets are funded via fiat (Crossmint) or multi-chain crypto (LayerZero).

-Automated Lottery Participation 🎟
-AI Agents track wallet balances and ensure funds are available for ticket purchases.
-Users can opt for one-time entries or auto-subscriptions.

-On-Chain Fairness & Execution 🔗
-Weekly draws are executed via Chainlink VRF, ensuring verifiable randomness.
-AI Agents trigger prize distribution and execute payouts autonomously.

-Transparent Payouts & Rewards 💰

-90% of ticket sales go directly to the prize pool.

-Winners receive automatic payouts on their preferred chain.

-$LTRY token stakers earn yield from treasury rewards.

-🛠 Tech Stack

-AI Agent System: Crossmint AI Agents

-Smart Wallet Management: Crossmint API

-Multi-Chain Payments: LayerZero Integration

-Provably Fair Draws: Chainlink VRF

-Automated On/Off-Ramps: Crossmint Fiat On-Ramp & Off-Ramp

-🤝 Contributing
-We welcome contributors!
-Open a PR or discuss in our community forum.

-📜 License
-MIT License
+LOTTRY uses AI Agents to create, fund, and manage wallets, ensuring automated, fair, and transparent lottery participation.
+Wallets are generated via Crossmint, payments processed through LayerZero, and draws executed using Chainlink VRF for verifiable randomness.
+90% of ticket sales go to the prize pool, and winners receive automatic payouts on-chain.
+Built for scalability and fairness, LOTTRY is the next evolution in decentralized lotteries. 🚀